 Easy-to-use guide to Christmas in London

-Amsterdam (The Netherlands) – Amazing fall colors and canals
+Amsterdam (The Netherlands) – Fall Colors and Romance

 One of the best places to visit in October in Europe, if you’re looking for a romantic, beautiful city like no other, is Amsterdam, in the Netherlands.

-Two days in Amsterdam will be enough to cover all the basis, without spending too much.
+Two days in Amsterdam will be enough to hit all the best spots, without spending too much.

 October is considered off season, which means you’ll find low hotel rates, nice flight deals and fewer lines at the most popular tourist attractions.